in

 Moths lay eggs over a period of about two months so the threat to plants is ongoing through the summer.
 Larvae and pupae overwinter in the soil and emerge as adults the following year when the weather warms.

-There are two generations of squash vine borers each year in warm-summer regions, one generation in cool-summer regions.
+There are two generations of squash vine borers each year in warm-summer regions and one generation in cool-summer regions.

-Squash vine borers are found throughout the United State and Canada.
+Squash vine borers are found throughout the United States and Canada.

-Feeding Habits and Damage: Squash vine borers bore into the stems of squash-family plants and eat vascular tissue.
-Borers create small entry holes in stems; at the entry point there will be a small pile of moist, sawdust-like debris, called frass.
-Feeding borers cause vines to suddenly wilt and collapse; vines then rot and death commonly follow.
+Squash vine borers bore into the stems of squash-family plants and eat vascular tissue.
+Borers create small entry holes in stems; at the entry point, there will be a small pile of moist, sawdust-like debris, called frass.
+Feeding borers cause vines to suddenly wilt and collapse; vines then rot and death commonly follows.

-• Before planting: Early in the growing season, cover seedbed or seedling with spun poly floating row covers (uncover later for pollinators or hand pollinate female flowers).
+• Before planting: Early in the growing season, cover the seedbed or seedling with spun poly floating row covers (uncover later for pollinators or hand-pollinate female flowers).
 Set a yellow pan filled with water near squash vines; the adult moths will be attracted to the yellow, land in the water, and drown.

 • After harvest: Shred infected vines to expose any larvae to cold or predators or hand collection and crushing.